rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

 Should communication fail, it is the responsibility of the primary TLC to connect again.

-When the primary TLC has connected, messages between the TLC:S are sent according to 2.2.2.2.
+When the primary TLC has connected, messages between the TLC's are sent according the initialization sequence.

 Communication is continuously established even if coordination is not active.

 The handshake sequence is defined in the RSMP specification, section [Communication establishment between sites](https://github.com/rsmp-nordic/rsmp_core/blob/master/rst/rsmp.rst#communication-establishment-between-sites)